ICB-DCM/pyABC/doc/installation.rst

 pyabc via ``pip install pyabc[R]``.
 All Python based features will work just fine if R is not installed.
 See also
 :ref:`pyABC's external API <external-api>`.

+pyABC optionally uses git to store commit hashed in its database leveraging the gitpython package.
+This feature can be installed via ``pip install pyabc[git]``.